uc-cdis/gen3-igv/README.md

-# IGV Web App
+# IGV-Web App

-igv-webapp is a pure-client "genome browser" application based on [igv.js](https://github.com/igvteam/igv.js).
+The IGV-Web app is a pure-client "genome browser" application based on [igv.js](https://github.com/igvteam/igv.js).
 It is developed by the [Integrative Genomics Viewer (IGV)](https://igv.org) team.
 You can use our hosted app at https://igv.org/app, or follow the directions below to install your own.

-## Requirements
-- Node >= v8.11.4
-- NPM >= v5.6.0
+**Note:  the instructions below are for developers or others wishing to install a copy of the IGV-Web app.
+For user documentation see [https://igvteam.github.io/igv-webapp/](https://igvteam.github.io/igv-webapp/).** A link to the user documentation is also provided in the app's Help menu.

 ## Supported Browsers

-igv-webapp and igv.js require a modern web browser with support for Javascript ECMAScript 2015.
+The IGV-Web app and igv.js require a modern web browser with support for JavaScript ECMAScript 2015.

 ## Installation

+### Prebuilt packages

+IGV-Web is a pure client web application consisting entirely of static files and can be served from virtually any web server, e.g.  Apache, Flask, Tomcat, nginx,  or Amazon S3.
+A pre-built web content directory for the current release can be downloaded from [https://igv.org/app-archive/igv-webapp.1.4.1.zip](https://igv.org/app-archive/igv-webapp.1.4.1.zip).
+Refer to your web server documentation for information on serving the web content.
+Some examples are provided in the section on **Running the app** below.

+### Building from source code

+* Requirements
+  * Node >= v8.11.4
+  * NPM >= v5.6.0

 * Clone this repository
 ````
 git clone git@github.com:igvteam/igv-webapp.git